-Net cash used in operating activities for the year ended December 31, 2023 was approximately \$36,100,000 which includes a net loss of approximately \$44,603,000, adjusted for non-cash expenses of approximately \$4,409,000, principally related to stock-based compensation expense of \$3,470,000, amortization of debt discount of \$824,000, depreciation and amortization expense of \$641,000, and net amortization on discount of investments of \$506,000, and approximately \$4,094,000 of cash used by net working capital items, principally related to the increases in accrued expenses of \$5,031,000 and accounts payable of \$1,028,000 and a decrease in operating lease right-of-use asset amortization of \$821,000 offset by an increase in prepaid expenses of \$1,470,000 and a decrease in operating lease liabilities of \$1,281,000.
+Net cash used in operating activities for the year ended December 31, 2024 was approximately \$41.8 million which includes a net loss of approximately \$40.2 million, adjusted for non-cash expenses of approximately \$4.0 million, largely related to stock-based compensation expense offset by net amortization of premiums and discounts on investments and approximately \$5.6 million of cash used by net working capital items, principally related to decreases in accrued expenses and operating lease liabilities, as well as an increase in accounts payable and prepaid expenses and other current assets due to the timing in which we pay our vendors.

-Cash provided by investing activities for the year ended December 31, 2023 totaled approximately \$35,642,000, which was largely due to the proceeds from sales and maturities of investments, net of purchases.
+Cash used by investing activities for the year ended December 31, 2024 totaled approximately \$121.3 million, which was largely due to purchases of investments, partially offset by proceeds from sales and maturities of investments.